Kath Alcock paintings: 8

 AVH map: SA distribution map (external link)

 Erect shrub to 100 cm high and 120 cm across.
 Young branches red-brown, with older stems grey or grey-brown.
 Leaves glabrous, thick, rigid, usually flat to 12 mm long and 5 mm wide with 3 parallel central veins.
 Flowers small, pale-green along a 5-8 mm long spikes.
 Flowering between July and September.
 Fruits are fleshy, green, smooth spherical to depressed-globular fruit.
-Seeds are pale cream, woody, globular seed to 3 mm diameter.
+Seeds are slightly compressed, pale cream, woody, globular to 3 mm with and 2 mm high.
 Seed embryo type is linear underdeveloped.

 Seed collection and propagation

 Collect seeds between October and December.
 Collect berries that are ripe with soft flesh and a hard seed inside.
 Place the berries in a bucket of water and rub the flesh off with your hands.
 Drain the water and wash again if required to remove all the flesh.
 Then spread the wet seeds on some paper towel and leave to dry.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From two collections, the seed viability was average to high, ranging from 65% to 90%.
+Seed viability can be medium to high.
 This species is generally difficult to germinate, it has morphophysiological dormancy and complex germination requirements.

 |Location||No. of seeds|